Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: GW spectra based on the 4-6 and 4-8 PLMs

-A smooth expression for $H_*\tau_{sw}$ is derived in Ref.~\cite{Guo:2020grp}, and it simply reduces to $H_* R_*/U_f$ in the limit $H_* R_*/U_f\ll 1$.
+A smooth expression for $H_*\tau_{sw}$ has been derived in Ref.~\cite{Guo:2020grp}, and it is simply reduced to $H_* R_*/U_f$ in the limit $H_* R_*/U_f\ll 1$.
 This is true for almost all confinement-deconfinement PTs, which will generate huge $\beta$.
 Consequently, the sound wave source is considerably suppressed by such a factor.
 So, in this case, the GW from the sound wave becomes

-To maximize the amplitude, we take the bubble wall velocity $v_w=1$.
-This is reasonable because the background field $ l$ does not interact with the SM particles, and therefore the bubble expanding seems not be hampered by the plasma and soon turns to be relativistic.
-We leave a comment on this simplification in the discussion section.
+Regarding the bubble wall velocity, we first note that the background field $ l$ does not interact with the SM particles, and therefore the bubble expansion seems not to be hampered by the SM plasma.
+Even without the SM plasma, the dark gluonic plasma itself would provide friction during the bubble expansion, which should be too nonperturbative to simply be quantified.
+In the present analysis, we will take the bubble wall velocity $v_w=1$ to shed light only on the maximized amplitude.
+We will come back to this point later in the discussion section.

 When the sound wave period ends and the fluid flow becomes non-linear, then the other fluid bulk motion, the MHD turbulence is generated.
-If the sound wave $\tau_{sw}$ is relatively long, at least one Hubble time scale, then the MHD turbulence is suppressed, having an efficiency factor $\kappa_{turb}\sim0.05\kappa_{sw}$~\cite{simulations}.
+If $\tau_{sw}$ is relatively long, at least one Hubble time scale, then the MHD turbulence is suppressed, having an efficiency factor $\kappa_{turb}\sim0.05\kappa_{sw}$~\cite{simulations}.
 However, as shown above, $\tau_{sw}\ll 1/H^*$ and consequently $\kappa_{turb}$ may be significantly enhanced.
 But the quantitative enhancement is unknown yet owing to the fact that a part of the fluid motion not consumed by the sound speed wave can convert into heat.
-Optimistically, we assume that all of the energy transfers to turbulence, giving rise to the GW spectrum \cite{Caprini:2009yp}, with the shape function
+Optimistically, we assume that all of the energy transfers to turbulence, giving rise to the GW spectrum~\cite{Caprini:2009yp}, with the shape function

 which, compared to $S_{sw}(f)$, shows a moderately large suppression $\sim{\cal O}{(10)}$ in the high frequency region.
-The peak frequency is similar to that of the sound wave source \cite{Ellis:2019oqb},
+The peak frequency is similar to that of the sound wave source~\cite{Ellis:2019oqb},